SUDIP10K89/Basic-ToDo-App/README.md

-This is a TO DO app.
+This is a TO DO app